 Click the logo below to go to her ‘Spread the Happiness’ website.

 Keep practising Phonics sounds and tricky words.
 All of the Jolly Phonics songs are on a video in the 'Children's Area' of this website.
 The children love the Tricky Word songs too (available on YouTube).

 The Phonics Play website has some fantastic games, resources and ideas to help support you and your child with learning Phonics.
-They are kindly offering free subscription at the moment to aid parents when teaching Phonics at home.

 Read anything that you can!
 Share books, make predictions and talk about what you have read to check understanding.